Questions to Ask Before Hiring a Managed IT Provider

 AI readiness

-AI is now part of the IT conversation.
-Ask how the provider handles Microsoft 365 Copilot oversharing, which is the leading AI deployment risk for SMBs in 2026.
-A provider who cannot explain it clearly is not ready to guide your AI rollout safely.
+AI is now part of the IT conversation for Canadian SMBs.
+Ask how the provider handles Microsoft 365 Copilot oversharing, where the assistant surfaces files a user technically has access to but was never meant to read.
+A provider who cannot explain their permissions remediation approach is not ready to guide an AI rollout.

 The full question list